-IMT's acquiring land and facilities agreements for incidents shall follow the guidelines outlined in the SIIBM, Chapter 20.
+IMT's acquiring land and facilities agreements for incidents shall follow the guidelines outlined in IDLs Policy, FMH 840 and FMH 840-Attachment 5, IDL Emergency Facilities and Land Use Agreement with Instructions and Guidelines.
+Additional guidance can be found in the SIIBM, Chapter 20.